davesag/swagger-routes-express/README.md

 The method will be one of 'get', 'post', 'patch', 'put', or 'delete'.

-The descriptor is an array of
+The descriptor is an array of:

 ```js
 ;[